Linaro/OpenCSD/HOWTO.md

 Off Target OpenCSD Compilation
 ------------------------------
-As of this writing the openCSD library is not part of the perf tools source.
-It is available on [github][1] and needs to be compiled before perf.
+The openCSD library is not part of the perf tools.
+It is available on [github][1] and needs to be compiled before the perf tools.
 Checkout the required branch/tag version into a local directory.

-    linaro@t430:~/linaro/coresight$ git clone -b v0.4.1 https://github.com/Linaro/OpenCSD.git my-opencsd
+    linaro@t430:~/linaro/coresight$ git clone -b v0.8 https://github.com/Linaro/OpenCSD.git my-opencsd
     Cloning into 'OpenCSD'...
     remote: Counting objects: 2063, done.
     remote: Total 2063 (delta 0), reused 0 (delta 0), pack-reused 2063